Kong/kong/UPGRADE.md

     - ...
 ```

-Secondly, you will need to have [Serf](https://www.serfdom.io) installed on your system and available in your `$PATH`.
+Secondly, if you installed Kong from source or maintain a development installation, you will need to have [Serf](https://www.serfdom.io) installed on your system and available in your `$PATH`.
+Serf is included with all the distribution packages and images available at [getkong.org/install](https://getkong.org/install/).

-Finally, this should already be the case, but make sure that LuaJIT is in your `$PATH` too as the CLI interpreter switched from Lua 5.1 to LuaJIT.
+The same way, this should already be the case but make sure that LuaJIT is in your `$PATH` too as the CLI interpreter switched from Lua 5.1 to LuaJIT.
+Distribution packages also include LuaJIT.

 In order to start Kong with its new clustering and cache invalidation capabilities, you will need to restart your node(s) (and not reload):

 ```shell
 $ kong restart [-c configuration_file]
 ```

+Read more about the new clustering capabilities of Kong 0.6.0 and its configurations in the [Clustering documentation](https://getkong.org/docs/0.6.x/clustering/).

 ## Upgrade to `0.5.x`